Browser width

 M/M/∞ Queue Simulation Model

-Entities arrive at a queue with FIFO discipline according to a Poisson process.
+Entities arrive at the queue according to a Poisson process and are served in FIFO order.

 Queue capacity and timeout are infinite.

-Entities from the queue are distributed between infinite number of servers.
+Entities are assigned to an infinite number of servers.

 One of several idle servers is selected randomly.

-The service time value of any server is exponentially distributed.
+The service time of any server is exponentially distributed..

-The characteristics under study are the mean number of entities in the system, the mean number of busy servers and the mean queue length.
+The key metric under study is the mean number of entities in the system (which equals the mean number of busy servers), while the mean queue length remains zero.

 M/M/&infin queue

-In Delphi and Free Pascal, these blocks are represented by the TGenerator, TQueue and TInfiniteServer classes, respectively.
+In Delphi and Free Pascal, these blocks are represented by the TGenerator, TQueue and TInfServer classes, respectively.

 OpenSIMPLY block simulation model of the M/M/&infin queue